aaprather/DroppedFile/README.md

 This was a heavy .NET Web Forms project, with only the bare minimum amount of JavaScript used.

-Files were hosted via FTP using [VSFTPD](https://help.ubuntu.com/community/vsftpd) which was being ran on my  local Linux box.
+Files were hosted via FTP using [VSFTPD](https://help.ubuntu.com/community/vsftpd) which was being ran on my  local Linux box (Linux Mint, if you were curious).

 The database used was a Microsoft SQL Server being hosted by Amazon AWS.